 Gyozas are little, half moon shaped dumplings made out of a hot water, wheat flour pastry and stuffed with pork, chicken and vegetables.
 They are generally steamed before being crisped up in a pan and served with a dipping sauce.
 We think of Gyozas as being Japanese, in fact they actually originated in China but were adopted by the Japanese as they are soooooo good.

-We have 4 varieties of gyoza for you to try, Chicken & Vegetable, Hoisin Duck, Pork and Vegetable.
+We have three varieties of gyoza for you to try, Chicken & Vegetable, Pork and Vegetable.
 Each pack contains 30 dumplings.
 We have a short video on how to cook the gyoza with a recipe for a simple dipping sauce.
 The sharp tang of pickled kimchi served alongside would be a really great addition.